The Bankrate promise

 Interest rates are the first — and probably most important — thing to look at when comparing credit cards and debt consolidation loans.
 Balance transfer credit cards offer an interest-free period upfront, but rates after the introductory period are generally higher than interest rates on personal loans.
 This is especially true if you have good credit, says credit expert John Ulzheimer.

 However, there’s virtually no such thing as an interest-free personal loan.
 With good credit, you can find a personal loan with an interest rate in the single digits, though you’ll be pressed to find close to a 0 percent APR personal loan.
-As of December 14, 2022, the average interest rate for a personal loan is about 10.72 percent, while the average credit card interest rate is hovering above 18 percent.
+Currently, the average interest rate for a personal loan is about 11.05 percent, while the average credit card interest rate is hovering above 20 percent.

 How long the 0 percent interest period for a balance transfer credit card lasts is also a key consideration.
-Ask yourself what your total amount of debt is and the average payment you’d have to make to pay it all off before your 0 percent interest period ends.
+Look at your total amount of debt and the average payment you’d have to make to pay it all off before your 0 percent interest period ends.
 If you have $5,000 in credit card debt and 0 percent APR for 18 months, for example, could you afford to pay $278 per month during that timeline to become debt-free?

 If you can afford the monthly payments to pay your debt off before interest kicks in, then a balance transfer card could be right for you.
 If not, you may want to consider a personal loan.